Martin Braithwaite: Espanyol

 On 1 September 2022, Braithwaite signed a three-year contract with Espanyol as a free agent.
 On 4 September, he scored a goal on his debut in a 1–0 away victory over Athletic Bilbao.
+Following the club's relegation in the 2022–23 season, Braithwaite left the club's preseason camp in Marbella without any notice due to his wishes of not playing in the Segunda División and possibly considering retirement.
+In discussion of disciplinary action, Espanyol offered the forward to Osasuna with a potential exchange for Kike García.
+Braithwaite's representatives put in offers towards Ligue 1 clubs with Lens and Metz having their offers rejected for not meeting their terms.
+He eventually remained at the club, scoring 22 goals in the 2023–24 season, as top scorer of the second division.
+He left Espanyol on 15 July 2024 after executing a contract clause to terminate his contract unilaterally.

+Grêmio

+On 22 July 2024, Grêmio reached an agreement to sign Braithwaite.
+He arrived in Porto Alegre shortly after where he passed his medical examinations and signed a contract.
+There, he was seen as Luis Suárez' replacement.
+He made his debut on 11 August in a 3–1 away victory against Cuiabá, in which he scored both an own goal and a brace.

 International career

 Having already represented several Danish national youth teams, in the summer of 2012, Braithwaite was offered the chance to represent Guyana, being eligible through his Guyanese father.
 He declined the offer and went on to make his senior debut for the Danish national team in June 2013 in a friendly against Georgia, starting the game and playing the first half.
 He remained in the squad for the 2014 World Cup qualification match against Armenia.
 Braithwaite scored his first international goal in his second match in a friendly in August 2013 against Poland.

-In May 2018, he was named in Denmark’s final 23-man squad for the 2018 FIFA World Cup in Russia.
+In May 2018, he was named in Denmark's final 23-man squad for the 2018 FIFA World Cup in Russia.
 On 16 October that year, he scored in a 2–0 friendly win over Austria, ending a five-year goal drought.

 Braithwaite was part of the Danish squad that reached the semi-finals of UEFA Euro 2020, held in 2021.
 He scored the last goal of their 4–0 last-16 win over Wales in Amsterdam.
+On 7 November 2022, he was selected in the Danish squad for the 2022 FIFA World Cup in Qatar.